Jean-Patrick Nduwimana

-Jean-Patrick Nduwimana (born 9 May 1978) is a Burundian middle distance runner who specializes in the 800 metres.
+Jean-Patrick Nduwimana (born 9 May 1978) is a Burundian middle-distance runner who specializes in the 800 metres.

+Competing for the Arizona Wildcats track and field team, he won two NCAA DI national championships in the 800 m.

 In 2001 he won a silver medal at the Goodwill Games in Brisbane and a bronze at the IAAF Grand Prix Final.
 He competed at the Olympic Games in 2000 and 2004 without reaching the final.

 His personal best is 1:42.81 minutes, achieved in August 2001 in Zürich.
 This is the current Burundian record.
 He also holds the Burundian 400 metres record with 46.32 seconds.